Geoffrey Kiryabwire

-Geoffrey Wilfred Mupere Kiryabwire is a Ugandan judge and a justice of the Court of Appeal of Uganda, since May 2013.
+Geoffrey Wilfred Mupere Kiryabwire (born 1962) is a Ugandan judge and a justice of the Court of Appeal of Uganda, since May 2013.
 Prior to that, he served as a judge of the Commercial Division of the High Court of Uganda, serving as the head of the division, since 2003.

 Background and education

-He was born circa 1962 to Jovan and Mary Kiryabwire.
+He was born circa 1962 to Jovan Kiryabwire and Mary Kiryabwire.
 His father was the first indigenous Ugandan to qualify as a neurosurgeon, and his mother is a retired nurse.

 He attended Nabumali High School from 1974 to 1978 for his O-Level education, before he transferred to Kings College Budo for his A-Level studies from 1979 to 1980.
 In 1984, he graduated from Makerere University with a Bachelor of Laws degree.
 Later in 1984, he graduated from the Law Development Centre with a Diploma in Legal Practice.
 He also holds the a Master of Laws degree awarded by the University of London in 1990.